Cyfrin/zksync-upgrade-verification/README.md

 ### Optional Requirements

 If you have a linux machine, there is currently a limit on the max size of an argument that can be passed to a bash script (see [this foundry issue](https://github.com/foundry-rs/foundry/issues/5069)).
-To get around this, you'll also need the `uv` python package manager installed.
+To get around this, if you're passing a massive amount of calldata to be decoded, you'll also need the `uv` python package manager installed.

 - [uv](https://docs.astral.sh/uv/getting-started/installation/)